UiL-OTS-labs/ZEP-EEG-Marker-Module/README.md

 Sometimes the BeexyBox X device is not automagically found.
 If this is the case you might need to define the device address manually.
 Do this by setting the `DEVICE_ADDRESS` at the top of the `eeg_marker.zm` file.
-This variable is empty (`""`) by default which results in an automatic lookup.
+If this variable is empty (`""`) it will results in an automatic lookup attempt.
+Unfortunately, this lookup does not work (Zep 1.14.4) and you are required to input the address manually.

 For Linux-based operating systems the address is generally one of:
 *   _/dev/ttyACM0_